Northeast Chatham Island

 - Ruins of missionary and whaling settlements at Mission Bay near Te Whakaru

-- Remains of Sunderland flying boat
+- Active restoration project of a Sunderland flying boat